-Founded in 2006 as an algorithm-driven lab without writers or editors, BuzzFeed has grown into an international journalistic powerhouse delivering news and entertainment to people around the world.
-They’ve received numerous awards including the National Magazine Award, the George Polk Award, and the Michael Kelly Award.
-They were even shortlisted for the Pulitzer Prize.
+BuzzFeed was founded in 2006 as an algorithm-driven lab without writers or editors.
+Since then, they’ve grown into an international media powerhouse.
+In fact, they’ve received numerous awards including the National Magazine Award, the George Polk Award, and the Michael Kelly Award.
+They were also shortlisted for the Pulitzer Prize.

-BuzzFeed’s distributed recruiting team was struggling to keep up with the high volume of applications they receive; sometimes over 1,000 per day.
-While the number of candidates was high, they weren’t always applying for jobs that were a good match for their skills.
-BuzzFeed was looking for a solution that would do three things:
+BuzzFeed’s distributed recruiting team was struggling to keep up with the high volume of applications they receive, sometimes over 1,000 per day.
+And while the number was high, the candidates weren’t always a good fit for the positions.
+As a result, BuzzFeed was looking for a solution that would do three things:

 Improve applicant quality